 Finance professionals, especially auditors and advisors, earned 7.5% more as compliance demands tightened.

-Healthcare workers received a 9% boost, largely due to staff shortages and increased patient care needs.
+Healthcare workers received a 9% boost, largely due to staff shortages.